Upcoming Events

 Kringelfieber is Europe’s largest freestyle and Canadian-style canoeing event.
 The goal of Kringelfieber is to exchange ideas, paddle together, and learn from each other in a pleasant, open atmosphere.
 This year, Canada will host its own Kringelfieber-style event: the Style Canoeing Rendezvous East.
 We’ll have the privilege of paddling on a small, protected lake within Murphy’s Point Provincial Park, just 20 minutes from Perth, Ontario, from Wednesday, July 16 (set-up) to Sunday, July 20, 2025 (home).

-Additional information along with registration details can be viewed on their official program release document.
+Additional information can be viewed on their official program release document.
 Download that *.pdf document at the following link HERE.
+Registration can be completed at the following link:

 Oxtongue River - Silent Boat Rally